alphagov/paas-billing/README.md

  * CF_SKIP_SSL_VALIDATION: whether the API client should skip the SSL certificate validation (use only for development!)
  * CF_TOKEN: Cloud Foundry OAuth token
  * CF_USER_AGENT: user agent when connecting to Cloud Foundry
+ * CF_FETCH_LIMIT (def: 50): how many items to fetch from the API in one request, must be a positive integer.
+Max: 100.
+ * CF_RECORD_MIN_AGE (def: 5m): stop processing records from the API if a record is found with less than a minimum age.
+This guarantees that we don't miss events from ongoing transactions.
- * COLLECTOR_DEFAULT_SCHEDULE (def: 1m): how often to fetch new data from the API
+ * COLLECTOR_SCHEDULE (def: 1m): how often to fetch new data from the API
  * COLLECTOR_MIN_WAIT_TIME (def: 3s): if we are able to fetch the maximum number of items we only wait this much before the next fetch (this allows us to speed up the the processing if necessary)
+ * PROCESSOR_SCHEDULE (def: 15m): how often to process the raw events into queryable BillableEvents
- * COLLECTOR_FETCH_LIMIT (def: 50): how many items to fetch from the API in one request, must be a positive integer.
+ * COMPOSE_FETCH_LIMIT (def: 50): how many items to fetch from the compose API in one request, must be a positive integer.
 Max: 100.
- * COLLECTOR_RECORD_MIN_AGE (def: 5m): stop processing records from the API if a record is found with less than a minimum age.
-This guarantees that we don't miss events from ongoing transactions.
+ * COMPOSE_API_KEY: Compose token with access to fetch audit events
+ * APP_ROOT: absolute path to the application source to discover config/assets (default: $PWD)

 **Variables in bold are required.**